bacree3/showstopper/README.md

 cd showstopper
 ```
 1. Edit the document root of the web server to point to the cloned repository by editing the httpd.conf file for your webserver.
-2. Running the following command will allow you to edit the file within the terminal of linux based web servers.
+2. Running the following command will allow you to edit the file within the terminal of Linux based web servers.
 ```bash
 sudo nano /etc/httpd/conf/httpd.conf
 ```